Vegan Stuffed Shells With Tofu Ricotta

 How To Make Plant-Based Stuffed Shells

 Making these vegan stuffed shells might sound fancy, but the truth is, they’re as straightforward as it gets.
-A little bit of boiling, blending, and baking, and you’ve got yourself a bubbling tray of cozy, creamy perfection.
-Here’s what you’ll do.
 For full recipe details, scroll to the end of this post!

 Step 1: Cook the Pasta Shells – Boil a big pot of salted water, toss in your jumbo shells, and cook them until just al dente.
 This is your moment to channel your inner pasta perfectionist—don’t let them get mushy, because they’ll keep cooking in the oven.
 Once they’re ready, drain, rinse with cold water (to keep them from sticking), and lay them out on a baking sheet.